daSilva5/Workflow_reproducibility_R.1/README.md

 ## The `renv` package

 - `renv` isolates your project.
-It means that your collaborators can replicate your R environment see more on [GitHub with renv](#github-with-renv).
+It means that your collaborators can replicate your R environment.
+See more on [GitHub with renv](#github-with-renv) on how to share and replicate your R environment.

 - Right now, every time you install a package you can use it across all projects. `renv` isolates your library, gives each project its own package library.
 Thus, installing new packages does not affect other projects.

--`renv` gives control over the package versions you use.
+- `renv` gives you control over the packages' versions.
 Previous versions of the packages can be restored if necessary.

 - Be aware that `renv` runs using your installed R version.
 It can cause incompatibility and the necessity to update packages.
 Inevitably, a published code will end up running in a different R version.
 And, if it causes results to change, the advantage is that it can be reconciled by changing the R version and running the packages' versions previously recorded by `renv`.